Grieving the loss of Gluten

 "WOW!
 I've been GF only two days, and I feel so much better."

 "Gluten-free doesn't have to mean taste-free, crappy food.
 I can rock this..."

-Embracement – No, this is not one of the original stages, but others feel [myself included] this should be the sixth and final stage for those living a gluten-free lifestyle.
-With embracement we focus on the positives and benefits that the gluten-free lifestyle offers.
-We dive in to our new normal head first.
-We advocate, educate and help others that we come in contact with.
+Embracement – This is not one of the original stages, but many in the gluten-free community have attained this level of "enlightenment."
+With embracement, we focus on the positives and benefits that the gluten-free lifestyle offers.
+We dive into our new lifestyle head first.
+We have found a purpose; educate, motivate, and advocate for others.

 "People ask me to help them go gluten-free.
 It's great!"